LuiseFreese/blog/sp-listformatting2.md

 ### How does this flow work?

-It is a scheduled cloud Power Automate flow, which runs every 15 hours and gets all items from the Inventory that are for sale.
+It is a scheduled cloud Power Automate flow, which runs every 15 hours and gets all items from the inventory that are for sale.
 The compose action will get a random item, because I do not want to post every item but only one.
 The expression is:

 `body('Get_items')?['value'][rand(1,length(body('Get_items')?['value']))]`